Some research suggests that a person is at increased risk for developing Alzheimer’s disease if a relative has the disorder.

 Some types of dementia have links to other genetic malformations.

 Huntington’s disease, for example, alters chromosome 4, which can lead to progressive dementia.
 Huntington’s disease is a dominant genetic condition.
-This means that if either parent has the condition, they can pass on the gene to their offspring and they will develop the disease.

 Researchers have identified several risk factors for Alzheimer’s disease.